-4. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 4. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-5. Have a valid driver's license if the operation of a vehicle is necessary to provide Supported Living services.
+Chapter 63. - 5.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Supported Living services.

-Supported Living Specialists must meet the following standards: 1.
-Receive training which includes interpersonal dynamics, community participation, individual service planning and delivery, relationship building as well as training required by agency policy.
+Supported Living Specialists must meet the following standards:

+1. Receive training which includes interpersonal dynamics, community participation, individual service planning and delivery, relationship building as well as training required by agency policy.
-3. Complete necessary pre/in-service training based on the service plan.

-4. Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15.

-5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 2. Be at least 18 years of age. - 3.
+Complete necessary pre/in-service training based on the service plan. - 4.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 5.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-6. Have a valid driver's license if the operation of a vehicle is necessary to provide Supported Living Services.
+Chapter 63. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Supported Living Services.

-Verification of Provider Qualifications Entity Responsible for Verification: